cloudcalvin/Auspex/doc/experiments.rst

 ****************************************

 The Jupyter environment provides a nice work space for creating experiments, plots and documentation all in one place.
-See the examples folder in Auspex for a few examples.
+See the experiments folder in Auspex for a few examples.